strimzi/proposals/062-support-tiered-storage.md

 ### Validation

-There are certain [limitations](https://cwiki.apache.org/confluence/display/KAFKA/Kafka+Tiered+Storage+Early+Access+Release+Notes) for tiered storage enabled cluster.
+There are certain [limitations](https://cwiki.apache.org/confluence/display/KAFKA/Kafka+Tiered+Storage+Early+Access+Release+Notes) for a tiered storage enabled cluster.

-We choose not to validate the error conditions at Strimzi operator layer because:
+We choose not to validate the error conditions at the Strimzi operator layer because:

 * At least some of them are expected to be removed in the future
 * Validating them might be quite complex (for example, IIRC, the compacted topics can be set in the topic itself as well as in the broker defaults)